The Galion Navy, Discovery & Comet Defy HiFi Logic.

 THE COMET – Simply Special.

 OH, and Thomas sent ne a couple of his power cables to test.
 The P200 and P400.
-After this I can easily say I want two more P400’s and now will try his RCA interconnects as well.
-His P400 is stunning and the competition for it may cost around the $2k+ area.
-The P400 is under $500.
+After this I can easily say I want two more P400’s.
+His P400 power cable is stunning and the competition for it may cost around the $2k+ area, seriously.
+The P400 is under $600.
 I would highly recommend one if you go for a Comet and a P200 for the PreAmp.
 This is how I am running them after trying them with three other power cables.
-The Discovery would probably benefit from a P200-P300 per cable more than the P400 as the P400 uses silver.
+The Discovery would probably benefit from a P200-P300 cable more than the P400 as the P400 uses silver.

 This hobby likes to trick us sometimes.
 To make us feel “lesser than” if we cannot afford the cool stuff.
 Some brands also spend money on making amps look good with bling, fancy shiny metal and displays.
 None of which add to the sound quality.
 With Galion we lose some of the physical sparkle of the high end brands in looks but really give up nothing in sound.
 Galion also offers many options for those who like different kind of sounds and offer up three power amps along with two integrated tube amps.